 Belfast International Arts Festival - The UK's second-largest arts festival stretches over two weeks in late October and features theatre, music, dance, and talks.

 Whenever you visit Ireland, it’s wise to come prepared for wet and/or windy conditions, especially along the west coast which faces the Atlantic and the source of much of Ireland and Britain’s weather.
 On average, it rains on around 150 days a year along the east and southeast coasts, and up to as many as 225 days a year in parts of the west and southwest.

-- Late March - Spring flowers everywhere, landscape is greening, St Patrick's Day festivities beckon.
+Late March - Spring flowers everywhere, the landscape is greening, St Patrick's Day festivities beckon.